Dominik Kotarski: Gorica (loan)

 On 16 June 2021 it was announced that Kotarski would be loaned to HNK Gorica on a season-long loan spell, competing in the 1.
 HNL, the top-tier of professional football in his native Croatia.
 He featured 24 times in the league and 4 times in the cup, keeping a clean sheet in 8 of those matches.

 PAOK

 Οn 27 June 2022, Kotarski signed a four-year contract with Greek club PAOK.

 FC Copenhagen

 On 9 July 2025, Danish Superliga club F.C.
 Copenhagen announced the signing of Kotarski on a five-year deal.

+Dinamo Zagreb (loan)

+On 31 August 2026 it was announced that Kotarski would be loaned to Dinamo Zagreb on a season-long loan spell with an option to sign permanently.

 International career

 Kotarski is a youth international for Croatia, and was the standout player for the Croatia U17s at the 2017 UEFA European Under-17 Championship.

 On 31 October 2022, Kotarski was named in Croatia's preliminary 34-man squad for the 2022 FIFA World Cup, but did not make the final 26.

 He made his debut on 26 March 2024 in a friendly against Egypt, substituting another debutant Nediljko Labrović at half-time.

+On 18 May 2026, Kotarski was selected in the 26-man squad for the 2026 FIFA World Cup.